+Key Audit Matters (continued)
-Partial disposal of a subsidiary resulting in loss of control

-Key audit matter

-In 2021, the Group had commenced the process to partially sell 33.33% out of 66.66% of its investment in Global Auto S.A.E., an affiliate held through German Automotive Holding Ltd, in a single transaction to an outside investor for a consideration of approximately USD 3 million (the "transaction")

-At 31 December 2021, Global Auto S.A.E. ("former subsidiary") was classified as a disposal group held for sale and as a discontinued operation.
+Partial disposal of a subsidiary resulting in l Key audit matter How the key audit matter was addressed in the audit In 2021, the Group had commenced the process to partially sell 33.33% out of 66.66% of its investment in Global Auto S.A.E., a subsidiary held through German Automotive Holding Ltd, in a single transaction to an outside investor for a consideration of approximately USD 3 million (the "transaction") At 31 December 2021, Global Auto S.A.E. ("former subsidiary") was classified as a disposal group held for sale and as a discontinued operation.
 On 31 July 2022, the sale of 33.33% controlling interest in the former subsidiary was completed resulting in loss of control and triggering remeasurement of the residual holding in the former subsidiary to fair value.
 Accordingly, the Group derecognised the assets and liabilities of the former subsidiary at their carrying amounts and recognised a loss on disposal of KD 1,847,540 presented within discontinued operations.
 The residual holding in the former subsidiary is classified as an associate in accordance with IAS 28: Investment in Associates and Joint Ventures and have been remeasured to fair value at the date control is lost.
 We have identified the partial disposal of Global Auto S.A.E. as a key audit matter due to the financial significance of the transaction as well as the disclosures and presentation in the consolidated financial statements.
+Our audit procedures included, among others, the following: We obtained and read the sale and purchase agreement with the third-party investor, the board resolutions and related public announcements to obtain an understanding of the transaction and the key terms.
+We assessed the appropriateness of the accounting treatment for the change in ownership interests of the former subsidiary in accordance with the relevant IFRS.
+We also considered the adequacy and appropriateness of the disclosures relating to the disposal group of the Group in Note 30 to the consolidated financial statements.

+Key Audit Matters (continued)

-How the key audit matter was addressed in the audit
+Existence and valuation of inventories Key audit matter How the key audit matter was addressed in the audit